WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## Kedro Viz

-I was not able to easily get kedro viz up and running for my use case.
+I was not able to quickly get kedro viz up and running for my use case.
 If you really wanted to you could start modifying their format_pipelines_data function in [server.py](https://github.com/quantumblacklabs/kedro-viz/blob/main/package/kedro_viz/server.py).
-Or you could render a new template, and put your pipeline there for viz purposes.
+Or you could render a new template and put your pipeline there for viz purposes.

 > It's possible, but might as well stick to the template

 ## cli

-For something that I would be using this on I am probably not going to put much effort into the cli as its not likely something that we are going to have a team of developers interacting with contstantly.
+For something that I would be using this on, I am probably not going to put much effort into the cli as it is not likely something that we will have a team of developers interacting with constantly.
 I would just put together the minimum necessary to run my application how I need.